 Witnesses said they first heard a low rumble, then a clap like that of thunder, that resounded along the avenue.
 Although there was no fire, a white vapor burst from the sewer as the manhole covers began flying into the air.

-The greatest force of the explosion was felt at the intersection of Fullerton and Milwaukee avenues.
-Near this intersection in the Hollander Storage Warehouse, Albert C. Day was preparing to take his elevator up from the first floor to the third floor.
+The most significant force of the explosion was felt at the intersection of Fullerton and Milwaukee avenues.
+Near this intersection in the Hollander Storage Warehouse, Albert C. Day was preparing to take his elevator from the first to the third floor.

 COVER STRIKES WITH A CRASH